JaNd3r/CKDotMatrixView/README.md

 Add a `UIView` to your storyboard and set its origin and size appropriately.

-Head to the _identity inspector_ and add the following _user defined runtime attributes_:
+Head to the _identity inspector_ and set the class to `CKDotMatrixView`.
+You don't have to add the _user defined runtime attributes_ by yourself (since 0.1.1).

+![](CKDotMatrixView_Storyboard1.png)

+Go to the _attributes inspector_ and set the following properties in the first section titled _Dot Matrix View_:
 * `horizontalDotCount` - number of dots displayed horizontally (mandatory)
 * `verticalDotCount` - number of dots displayed vertically (mandatory)
 * `text` - the string to be displayed by the dot matrix (optional, can be used for static content)
-* `animated` - a flag indicating, wether the content should be initially animated (optional, default is `NO`)
+* `animated` - a flag indicating, wether the content should be initially animated (optional, default is `NO`).
+Please note, that the interface builder's live rendering will be always without animation.

-![](CKDotMatrixView_Storyboard1.png)

-Go to the _attributes inspector_ and set the background color and the tint color as you like.
+Finally set the background color and the tint color as you like.
 The illuminated dots will be drawn using the tint color and the dots that are off will be drawn using a slightly lighter color than the background color.

 ![](CKDotMatrixView_Storyboard2.png)